WordPress/gutenberg/docs/rfc/block-registration.md

 Localized properties are automatically wrapped in `_x` function calls on the backend and the frontend of WordPress.
 These translations are added as an inline script to the `wp-block-library` script handle in WordPress core or to the plugin's script handle when it defines metadata definition.

-WordPress string discovery automatically translates these strings using the `textDomain` property specified in the `block.json` file.
+WordPress string discovery automatically translates these strings using the `textdomain` property specified in the `block.json` file.

 **Example:**